pingcap/tiflow/dm/docs/RFCS/20220202_optimist_shard_mode_support_conflict_ddl.md

   - DDL1, DDL2 are executed on split table 1 and 2
   - master coordination of DDL1 is complete
   - worker1 executes DDL1 successfully, then tries to coordinate DDL2
-  - worker2 crashes while executing DDL1 (DDL and checkpoint are not atomic), restart and recoordinate DDL1
+  - worker2 crashes while executing DDL1 (DDL and checkpoint are not atomic), restarts and recoordinates DDL1
   - master receives DDL2 from worker1, DDL1 from worker2, an error will be reported
 - Since our optimistic coordination allows inconsistent initial table structures, we also encounter the following problem.
   - initial structure tb1(a int, b int), tb2(a int, b varchar(4))